NUBIC/bcdatabase/README.markdown

 ## Using bcdatabase to configure the database for a Rails application

-A bog-standard rails application's `config/database.yml` file looks like this:
+A bog-standard Rails application's `config/database.yml` file looks like this:

     development:
       adapter: oracle_enhanced